Square Dance Clothing Styles

 Each state can set there own rules that will apply to their State Conventions.
 Most states follow the National Dress Code but there may be some variations state by state.

-Hats are not to be worn indoors unless it forms part of a demonstration or theme night.
+Hats are not to be worn indoors unless it forms part of a demonstration or on stage.

 The ladies shirt is most commonly tucked in and the look is often finished with a cinch (elastic) belt.